FAQs

 1. Why was WSATF created?

-The Washington Staff Assault Task Force was created in July of 2007.
+The Washington Staff Assault Task Force TM started recruitment in February of 2008 with 28 members at the Washington State Penitentiary in Walla Walla.
 The Task Force was formed by a group of concerned Correctional employees who banded together and formed a non-profit, membership controlled, employee organization to fight back.
-The Task Force was established to provide Staff Assault Support and to help support crime victims within our community.
-The Task Force has established a network of attorneys to fight for our rights to hold the inmates accountable for their staff assaults.

 2. What are WSATF objectives?

 Visit our membership page and apply today.
-For a minimum amount of $10.00 dollars per month you can become a member of WSATF.
+For a minimum amount of $12.00 dollars per month you can become a member of WSATF.

 HOME | ABOUT US | FAQS | NEWS | LITIGATION | CONTACT US | RESOURCES | PRIVACY/LEGAL |

-Copyright © 2008 Washington Staff Assault Task Force -- All Rights Reserved.
+Copyright © 2012 Washington Staff Assault Task Force TM -- All Rights Reserved.
 P.O.
 Box 905, Walla Walla, WA 99362 Tel (509) 301-8874 Email